intel/intel-iot-services-orchestration-layer/doc/md/builtin/network.md

 ### Config

-`url`: String.
+`url1`: String.
 Http request url.
 If the url does not start with *http://*, it will be added with *http://*.

 `method`: String.
 Request method.
 Now only `get`,`post`,`put`,delete`,`patch` are supported.